STAIRlab/opensees-gallery/content/en/examples/FrameCircle/index.md

 ---

-The cantilever beam depicted above is investigated.
-First under the action of a point moment $\boldsymbol{M}$, then a point force $F \, \mathbf{E}_3$ at its free end $\xi=L$.
+The cantilever beam depicted above is investigated; first under the action of a point moment $\boldsymbol{M}$, then a point force $F \, \mathbf{E}_3$ at its free end $\xi=L$.
 The reference curve of the reference configuration is given by $\boldsymbol{x}_0(\xi) = \xi\,\mathbf{E}_1$.